savonrb/savon/index.md

 <wsdl:GetPDF id="1" />
 {% endhighlight %}

-Since most SOAP actions require you to pass arguments for e.g. the user to return, you need additional settings.
-Luckily you're already familiar with [passing a block to a method](#getting_started), right? `Savon::Client#request` also accepts a block for you to access these object:
+Since most SOAP actions require you to pass arguments for e.g. the user to return, you need to send a "payload".
+Luckily you're already familiar with [passing a block to a method](#getting_started), right? `Savon::Client#request` also accepts a block for you to access these objects:

     [soap, wsdl, http, wsse]

 Notice, that the list is almost the same as the one for `Savon::Client.new`.
 Except now, there is an additional object called soap.
-In contrast to the other three objects which you should already know, a new soap object is created for every request.
+In contrast to the other three objects, a new object called soap is created for every request.

 The SOAP object
 ---------------

-[Savon::SOAP::XML](http://github.com/rubiii/savon/blob/dev/lib/savon/soap/xml.rb) is tied to a single SOAP request and lets you set up the XML to send.
+[Savon::SOAP::XML](http://github.com/rubiii/savon/blob/eight/lib/savon/soap/xml.rb) is tied to a single SOAP request and lets you customize the SOAP request XML.

 ### SOAP version